-Find out the process for receiving your offer, getting a eCoE to study in Australia, paying your fees and organising your student visa to study in Australia as an international student.
+Find out the process for receiving your offer to study at Victoria University (VU), getting a Confirmation of Enrolment (CoE), paying your fees and organising your student visa to study in Australia as an international student.

 Accepting your offer